 Hi,

-For me, From Louisville to Lagos, Black women have endured stunning, devastating violence.
-As I talked for hours yesterday with a woman I love dearly about the helpless fury she felt over I wondered when it would end.
+For me, this year has been far too full of grief and rage.
+From Louisville to Lagos, Black women have endured stunning, devastating violence.
+As I talked for hours yesterday with a woman I love dearly about the helpless fury she felt over the ruling that let Breonna Taylor’s murderers walk free, I wondered when it would end.
 I wondered where we could rest.
 I wondered when our hearts would stop being subjected to these cruel beatings.

 I don’t have any answers.
 At the beginning of the month, I tried to explain to Rob, our founding editor here at The Correspondent, what it is like to live in a constant state of existential exhaustion.
 To always be thinking about survival.
 To always be feeling my way through complicated grief.
 To be tired not only for myself, but also for my daughter, my mother, her mother, their sisters, their friends, and women I don’t even know.

 I don’t think I succeeded.
 It is impossible to capture the weight of this type of onslaught, or to translate its particular texture to someone who has never been touched by it.
-Instead of continuing to attempt to explain, I told him this: a week after a sleeping woman was sexually assaulted two or three doors down from me.
+Instead of continuing to attempt to explain, I told him this: a week after the New York Times published my opinion piece about the impunity with which women are subjected to sexual violence in Nigeria, a sleeping woman was sexually assaulted two or three doors down from me.
 We were at a friend’s house.
 I was also sleeping.
 It was entirely premeditated.

 When my friend told me what had happened, we cried for hours in each other’s arms.
 We didn’t need to explain why.
 The grief was familiar; decades old; unfortunately always growing.